-A: I am not a native English speaker.
 I was born and grew up in Tashkent, Uzbekistan.
 No, it is not the same as Pakistan.
 Uzbekistan was once one of the Republics in the Soviet Union.
 My family and I moved to the US and currently we live in snowy Ohio.
 I pretty much learned English after we moved here.

-A: Folklore, old songs my mom used to sing to me, fairy tails from when I was little, a wall rug hung above my grandma's bed, cultures, story telling, textiles and fabrics.
+I find my inspiration in folklore, old songs my mom used to sing to me, fairy tails from when I was little, a wall rug hung above my grandma's bed, cultures, story telling, textiles and fabrics.

 I went to school for Cybernetics and Computer Science at Tashkent State University of Economics.
 Back then I considered my doodling abilities as a plain hobby.
 I never knew that one day I can turn it into my profession.

 I sketch, scan and use photoshop for production jobs that require color control, layering and when I know there will be changes.
 I prefer gouache and acrylics for soul paintings and personal journals.
 But there are times when I do just quiet the opposite.